siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 `vue-component-library` is the name of the component library project (folder, etc.).
 This _does not_ need to be the same as the programmatic representation of the library.
 We'll get into that in the upcoming _plugin_ post of the series.

-By default, the CLI with create the `scr/components` directory.
+By default, the CLI will create the `src/components` directory.
 I consolidate this project directory and project by removing unused items such as `App.vue`, `assets/favicon.ico`, etc. The initial structure is typically used as an application baseline.
 For a typical web application, I leave the setup as-is.
 Instead, we'll use VuePress for the documentation site functionality.

 Next, we'll: